Project cost: $10.5 million

 WALKWAY BICYCLE & PEDESTRIAN RAMP

-This 18-month project will improve accessibility to the south walkway of the bridge in New Jersey by replacing the existing stairway with a ramp.
+This 18-month project improved accessibility to the south walkway of the Ben Franklin Bridge in New Jersey by replacing the existing stairway with a ramp.

 "The bridge's 1.5-mile walkway is a fantastic transportation and recreational opportunity with picturesque views of the Philadelphia and Camden waterfront," said John T. Hanson, DRPA CEO.
-"The new ramp will make walkway access significantly easier for bicyclists and those on foot or with strollers."
+"The new ramp makes walkway access significantly easier for bicyclists and those on foot or with strollers."

-Currently, the south side walkway in Camden is only accessible via a 25-foot-high stairway, making it challenging to individuals who are physically disabled or impaired.
-Bicyclists have no choice but to carry or push their bicycles up or down using steel plates on the edge of the stairway.
+Previously, the south side walkway in Camden was only accessible via a 25-foot-high stairway, making it challenging to individuals who are physically disabled or impaired.
+Bicyclists had no choice but to carry or push their bicycles up or down using steel plates on the edge of the stairway.

-The project is funded in part by a $3.8 million grant from the Federal Highway Administration's Transportation Alternatives Program (TAP) and a $400 thousand grant from the William Penn Foundation.
+The $7.9 million project was funded in part by a $3.8 million grant from the Federal Highway Administration's Transportation Alternatives Program (TAP) and a $400 thousand grant from the William Penn Foundation.

 DRPA strives to improve our service and facilities.
 To learn more about our current, upcoming and completed projects, click here.